The installation process for a hub can differ depending on what generation it is.

 - Lightly lubricate and then carefully align the splines of the CV shaft with the splines of the hub and pull the axle yoke into the hub and seat against the bearing.
 Install a new axle nut and fasten it using the specific torque nut for that application.
 With the vehicle on the ground, do a final fastening to the OEM torque specifications.
 For specific mounting instructions, Alltech suggests to refer to the vehicle manufacturer’s service manual for that model.

-For a Generation 2 FWD Hub Assembly for Rear application.
+Generation 2 FWD Hub Assembly for Rear Application

 - Lift vehicle and remove rear wheel(s).
 Remove axle nut.
 Alltech suggests replacing the axle nut.